 Here’s some information about each of the materials below:

-1) Flashcards – The definition of the use group is on one side – click the flash card to see the other side which has the term.
+Flashcards – The definition of the use group is on one side – click the flash card to see the other side which has the term.
 To see the next card, click the blue arrow at the bottom.
-You can click play on the left to play the cards through automatically, but it goes pretty fast.
 If you’d like a computerized voice (it’s not me!) to read the card to you, click the speaker icon in the top right.

-2) Match – Drag the term to the corresponding definition (or the definition to the term) and they will disappear if you match the correct items.
+Match – Click a use group and the matching description (or vice versa) and they will disappear if you match the correct items.
 This game only shows a portion of the use groups at one time, so you need to play a couple of times to see them all.
 This works best on a laptop or desktop rather than a mobile device.